everledger/fabkit/README.md

 ./run.sh chaincode query mychannel pdc 3 0 '{"Args":["readMarble","marble1"]}'
 ```

-You can access the CouchDB UI for each organisation's peer to inspect the data which gets effectively stored and its format.
+You can access the CouchDB UI for each organization's peer to inspect the data which gets effectively stored and its format.

 For each private collection your StateDB will create 2 databases, one public to the channel and one private. e.g.: